benyoo5222/amazon-connect-starter-kit/README.md

 > The `UseCustomTTSVoices` attribute is only for customers who are on the allowed list.
 Please contact AWS to get access.

 > [!NOTE]
+> As of 05-25, using Kinesis Firehose as Data Streaming source is not supported through CloudFormation.
+Use Kinesis Stream instead.

+> [!NOTE]
 > Creating an Amazon Connect Instance is only supported on AWS; LocalStack does not support it yet.

 > [!NOTE]